Translated by Hilary Keyes

 - Shopping centers and sightseeing spots may have their hours shortened or will be temporarily closed during typhoons.

 - Do not go near mountains or bodies of water as there is an incredibly high risk of landslides, high waves, and landslides.

-- Roof tiles, signboards and other materials may be blown away by strong winds, so it is a good idea to stay indoors when possible.
+- Roof tiles, signboards, and other materials may be blown away by strong winds--stay indoors.

-- Power outages may occur more frequently during typhoons, so it is a good idea to keep cell phones and music players, smart devices charged when not in use.
+- Power outages may occur more frequently during typhoons, so it is a good idea to keep cell phones and smart devices charged when not in use.

 Typhoons are powerful and may have long-reaching effects until they have fully passed.
 Even though you may think "It's fine now", that may not necessarily be true.
 It may have moved on from where you are currently, but it is a very good idea to still keep an eye on the weather and the situation around you just in case.